-The law imposes user fees on certain tobacco product manufacturers in order to pay for the costs of regulation.
+The law imposes user fees on certain tobacco product manufacturers in order to fund tobacco-related FDA activities.
 User fees will be allocated among tobacco product classes according to a formula set out in the legislation, and then among manufacturers and importers within each class based on market share.
-The FDA user fees for Liggett and Vector Tobacco were \$10 million in 2010 and we estimate that they will be significantly higher in the future.
+The FDA user fees for Liggett and Vector Tobacco for 2011 were \$16.7 million and we estimate that they will be significantly higher in the future.

 The law also imposes significant new restrictions on the advertising and promotion of tobacco products.
-For example, the law requires the FDA to finalize certain portions of regulations previously adopted by the FDA in 1996 (which were struck down by the Supreme Court in 2000 as beyond the FDA's authority).
-As written, these regulations would significantly limit the ability of manufacturers, distributors and retailers to advertise and promote tobacco products, by, for example, restricting the use of color, graphics and sound effects in advertising, limiting the use of outdoor advertising, restricting the sale and distribution of non-tobacco items and services, gifts, and sponsorship of events and imposing restrictions on the use for cigarette or smokeless tobacco products of trade or brand names that are used for non-tobacco products.
-The law also requires the FDA to issue future regulations regarding the promotion and marketing of tobacco products old through non-face-to-face transactions.
+For example, as required under the law, FDA has finalized certain portions of regulations previously adopted by FDA in 1996 (which were struck down by the Supreme Court in 2000 as beyond FDA's authority).
+Subject to limitations imposed by a federal injunction (discussed below), these regulations took effect on June 22, 2010.
+As written, these regulations significantly limit the ability of manufacturers, distributors and retailers to advertise and promote tobacco products, by, for example, restricting the use of color and graphics in advertising, limiting the use of outdoor advertising, restricting the sale and distribution of non-tobacco items and services, gifts, and sponsorship of events, and imposing restrictions on the use for cigarette or smokeless tobacco products of trade or brand names that are used for non-tobacco products.